-Some are still worried about the Megaupload takedown (including many the Obama got the concept right when he said “It’s not right when another country lets our movies, music, and software be pirated.”
+Some are still worried about the Megaupload takedown (including many the less bright members of the anti-SOPA coalition) and the voluntary shutdowns of some anonymous ‘file sharing’ as a result, but I still say that copyright needs protection.
+Even Obama got the concept right when he said “It’s not right when another country lets our movies, music, and software be pirated.”
 Foreign countries should not be allowed to be free riders on American copyright.

 So I’m glad to hear that Patrick Leahy is open to SOPA alternatives such as the Ron Wyden/Darrell Issa OPEN Act.
 Follow the money.
 If money can’t be made from Americans by selling infringing materials back to Americans, then property rights win the day.
 And we can achieve that goal without censorship.